LoadLibrary and AfxLoadLibrary

 If the DLL has an entry-point function, the operating system calls the function in the context of the thread that called

-LoadLibrary.
-The entry-point function is not called if the DLL is already attached to the process because of a previous call to
+LoadLibraryEx.
+The entry-point function isn't called if the DLL is already attached to the process.
+That happens when a previous call to

-For MFC applications that load extension DLLs, we recommend that you use
+For MFC applications that load MFC extension DLLs, we recommend that you use

-If Windows cannot load the DLL, the process can attempt to recover from the error.
-For example, the process could notify the user of the error and ask the user to specify another path to the DLL.
+If Windows can't load the DLL, your process can attempt to recover from the error.
+For example, it could notify the user of the error, then ask for another path to the DLL.

 Make sure to specify the full path of any DLLs.
 The current directory may be searched first when files are loaded by